 7-day tour to Uzbekistan gives you an opportunity to travel beyond the ordinary routes to Tashkent, Samarkand and Bukhara, discover this beautiful land from a side of traveler flown by a professional guide.

 One week itinerary to Uzbek cities will be more than enough to acknowledge about the land of wonders and pilaf.
 Amazing mosaics, the scent of the oriental city, and high portals of thousands mosques - that's why people come here from all over the world.

-Visit Uzbekistan and never regret about it - the #1 destination to travel in 2020 is waiting for you!
+Visit Uzbekistan for the life-memorable trip - the #1 destination in Central Asia is waiting for you!

 - Ensemble Lyabi Hauz (Nadir Divanbegi Madrassa, Khanaka, Kukeldash Madrassa and the monument of Khodja Nasreddin);

 - Magoki Attari Mosque is one of the oldest mosques survived in Bukhara from the time before the Mongolian invasion;